WARNING, ALL SPOILERS ARE CURRENTLY UNMARKED. READ AT YOUR OWN DISCRETION.

 - Heroes Want Redheads: Another reason why he likes Ganessa so much—he just thinks she's hot in general.

 - Nice Guy: He's pleasant and generally mild-mannered.

 Volt Weapon: Dual Katana

 Kazuya's fellow Japanese classmate as well as the class president.
 She wastes no time upon meeting Kazuya to gossip about Satellizer and along with Arthur warns him against apologizing to her.
 She is shocked and amazed when she sees Kazuya grab Satellizer's arm in the cafeteria without any violent repercussions.

-, the group who helped bring an end to the 8th Nova class four years previously.
-She and Elize left the army to become instructors at the Genetics academy.
-She seems to have been quite close to Kazuya's older sister Kazuha when they fought the Nova together.
+, the group who helped bring an end to the 8th Nova Clash four years previously.
+She and Eliza left the army to become instructors at Genetics.
+She was a comrade to Kazuya's older sister Kazuha when they fought the Nova together.
 Her volt weapon is a spear.

-The academy's medical officer and one of the numbers.
-Like Yumi, Elize left the army to become instructors at the Genetics academy, and the two appear to be close friends.
-Her volt weapons are duel daggers.
+.
+Like Yumi, Eliza left the army to become an instructor at Genetics, and the two appear to be close friends.
+Her Volt Weapon is Doppelganger, a pair of daggers.

 Voiced by: Aimi Terakawa (JP)

 Known as the Immortal, Roxanne is a Pandora from Genetics America, based in the United States.
 She is capable of regenerating any part of her body, and is sometimes addressed as "Zombie Girl" and "Undead" by Charles as a result.
 She is one of the top five strongest third-year Pandora at Genetics worldwide, being ranked second.